All Episodes

 Well, it's not a message telling us to do anything or that there's something about the Earth.

-They're giving them the chemical analysis, how to do a chemical analysis of some bizarre something or other or physical or astronomical.
+That's the way most messages are these days, or giving them the chemical analysis, how to do a chemical analysis of some bizarre something or other or physical or astronomical.

-This is just Soon we're all going to be together.
+This is just soon we're all going to be together.

-A lot of abductees have reported this, but you can't really take it as a message.
+But you can't really take it as a message.

 It's just something that is said.